MicrosoftDocs/powerbi-docs/articles/powerbi-mobile-ios-qna.md

    ms.topic="article"
    ms.tgt_pltfrm="NA"
    ms.workload="powerbi"
-   ms.date="09/01/2017"
+   ms.date="10/13/2017"
    ms.author="maggies"/>

-# Ask questions with the Q&A virtual analyst in the iOS apps
+# Ask questions about your data with the Q&A virtual analyst in iOS apps - Power BI

 Applies to: